-CORE consists of the Client Services Department, which delivers supportive services to residents in gaining the necessary skills for success intended to increase the resident's quality of life.
+CORE is INLIVIAN's Client Services Department, which delivers supportive services to residents in gaining the necessary skills for success intended to increase the resident's quality of life.
 The program goal is to help families become financially stable and decrease their dependence on housing subsidy.
-Case managers work with families to identify barriers and coordinate resources to address these barriers.
+Case managers and life coached work with families to identify barriers and coordinate resources to address these barriers.
 MTW Single Fund Flexibility provides for CORE operating activities and special resources such as the following: